3-manifolds/SnapPy/doc-source/index.rst

 Version 1.3 was released in February 2011 and has a completely redesigned cusp horoball viewer and many bug fixes!
 Version 1.3.10 of July 2011 incorporates `Twister <http://surfacebundles.wordpress.com/>`_.
+Version 1.4, released in December 2011, uses the current release of IPython, which has been completely rewritten.

 Documention
 ============